-New England Power Company ("the Company") operates electric transmission facilities in Massachusetts, New Hampshire, Vermont, and Rhode Island, which includes facilities operated on behalf of affiliate companies Massachusetts Electric Company ("MECO") and the Narragansett Electric Company ("NECO") in accordance with the integrated facilities agreement.
+New England Power Company ("the Company") operates electric transmission facilities in Massachusetts, New Hampshire, Vermont, and Rhode Island, which includes facilities operated on behalf of associated companies Massachusetts Electric Company ("MECO") and the Narragansett Electric Company ("NECO") in accordance with the integrated facilities agreement.
 The Company is a wholly-owned subsidiary of National Grid USA ("NGUSA" or the "Parent"), a public utility holding company with regulated subsidiaries engaged in the generation of electricity and the transmission, distribution, and sale of both natural gas and electricity.
 NGUSA is a direct wholly-owned subsidiary of National Grid North America Inc. ("NGNA") and an indirect wholly-owned subsidiary of National Grid plc, a public limited company incorporated under the laws of England and Wales.

 The Company also owns non-controlling interests in three companies (the "Yankees") which own nuclear generating facilities that are permanently retired and are being decommissioned (refer to Note 7, "Equity Investments", and the "Decommissioning Nuclear Units" section in Note 11, "Commitments and Contingencies").
-In addition, the Company has equity shares in New England Hydro-Transmission Electric Company, Inc. and New England Hydro-Transmission Corporation, which are two of its investment in affiliates.
+In addition, the Company has equity shares in New England Hydro-Transmission Electric Company, Inc. and New England Hydro-Transmission Corporation, which are two of its affiliates.
 NGUSA and the Company have 50.4% and 3.3% equity shares, respectively, in both New England Hydro-Transmission Electric Company, Inc. and New England Hydro-Transmission Corporation.
 The Company accounts for its ownership interests in the entities using the equity method of accounting for investments.

-On March 18, 2021, NECO announced that they are expected to be sold to PPL Corporation ("PPL") as part of a transaction with National Grid PLC in which National Grid PLC will acquire PPL's Western Power Distribution.
-None of the Company's assets or liabilities will be transferred to PPL as part of the sale.
-The transaction is subject to the approval of the Rhode Island Division of Public Utilities.
-Upon completion and finalization of the sale, NECO will cease to be an affiliate of the Company.
+On March 18, 2021, it was announced that NECO is expected to be sold to PPL Corporation ("PPL") as part of a transaction with National Grid PLC in which National Grid PLC will acquire PPL's Western Power Distribution.
+The sale closed on May 25, 2022, and as of that date, NECO ceased to be an affiliate of the Company.